guydavis/guydavis.github.io/_posts/2020-03-21-covid_alberta_viz.markdown

 ## More Challenges

 There are some interesting [data science challenges](https://www.kaggle.com/covid19) being worked on at Kaggle which I may try if I find some time.
 However, with both working and schooling duties at home right now, things are pretty busy.
 We'll see how it goes.
 Stay safe everyone!

+## Updates

+Shortly after posting this, the Alberta government announced it would [shift testing towards only serious cases](https://edmontonjournal.com/news/local-news/covid-19-alberta-shifts-testing-high-risk-cases-prioritized/).
+This acknowledgment of community spread, often by a large asymptomatic group of infected, means that the curves above are simply not reflective of true case counts.